 b 17 June 1919

-Robert Newman did have the Cane for 20 years.
-Then it passed to his brother Thomas Newman, who also had the Cane 20 years and lived until he was 107+.
+Robert Newman did have the Cane for 9 years and about 10 months.
+Then it passed to his brother Thomas Newman, who had the Cane 20 years and lived until he was 107+.

-Laura Leonrad was the mother-in-law of Ferne Rumill Leonard.
+Laura Leonard was the mother-in-law of Ferne Rumill Leonard.

 Carrie Morris and Raymond Morris were husband and wife.